rustwasm/wasm-bindgen/guide/src/contributing/design/js-objects-in-rust.md

 * The original function, `foo`, is unmodified in the output
-* A generated function here (with a unique name) is the one that's actually exported from the wasm module
+* A generated function here (with a unique name) is the one that's actually exported from the Wasm module
 * Our generated function takes an integer argument (our index) and then wraps it in a `JsValue`.
 There's some trickery here that's not worth going into just yet, but we'll see in a bit what's happening under the hood.